Birdwatcher's Diary™

 One special feature of the Edit Lists and Archives screen is that, when two species are lumped, when the software updates your Archives it will make a note of the original name in the Note field of the sighting.
 So if you had recorded sightings as Myrtle Warbler and Audubon's Warbler, and then lumped the two into Yellow-rumped Warbler, in the sightings of the former the Note field would read "Was: Myrtle Warbler" and in the latter would read "Was: Audubon's Warbler," so that you would still have a record of the appropriate sub-species.

 In addition to its internal archives, in which you save and recall your sightings for different days, Birdwatcher's Diary allows you to output your sightings.
 It also allows you to input lists of previous sightings and master checklists of species for different locations.
 There are multiple methods for doing both input and output.
 One is via "file sharing" which uses Apple's iTunes software on the desktop to let you copy files from computer to iPhone and vice-versa.
-A second method which can be used for both input and output is the iPhone "clipboard."
+Another is Dropbox, a free (for a basic account) "cloud" service integrated with Birdwatcher's Diary (Read more about Dropbox in this separate document, and start your free account by clicking here).
+You can also email information (like a sighting report) directly from within Birdwatcher's Diary.
+Still another method of getting information into the software is by downloading directly from the web or from your own computer which has been configured as a "web server," and another method of getting information out of the software is by uploading using a technique called "ftp" (file transfer protocol).
+A final method which can be used for both input and output is the iPhone "clipboard."
 Information can be copied onto the clipboard in Birdwatcher's Diary, and then pasted into another application on the iPhone, such as Notes or Mail or Safari (which lets you create an email containing your sightings in, e.g., Hotmail and send it out right from the iPhone).
 Conversely, you can copy information from another application, perhaps a list of birds, and paste it into Birdwatcher's Diary.
-You can also email information (like a sighting report) directly from within Birdwatcher's Diary, without having to use the clipboard and transfer to another application.
-Still another method of getting information into the software is by downloading directly from the web or from your own computer which has been configured as a "web server," and another method of getting information out of the software is by uploading using a technique called "ftp" (file transfer protocol).
-These last two methods of input and output are by far the most intimidating, but also the fastest and easiest in practice once they are set up.

 There are other issues involved when files are input and output from th software as well.
 Depending on whether files contain only "plain" characters in the Roman (Latin) alphabet, or whether they contain accented characters or such things as "smart" punctuation, files can be "simple" text files or they may be the more unfamiliar "Unicode" text files.
 And, depending on whether the computer involved with the input or output is running MacOS, Windows, or Unix (Linux), the character or characters at the end of each line is different!